 Please do not place anything on the tops of kitchen cupboards, fridges and freezers to avoid accidents.
 You should also place any sharp objects (such as broken glass) in the sharps box provided.

 All bedrooms in University campus accommodation are connected to the ResNet Service.
 A network port is provided in each bedroom for connection to the internet.
 This service is free for residents in University campus accommodation.

 Desktops and laptops can be used to connect in the residences and most tablets and mobile devices can connect to the wireless network.
 For details on how to configure your wireless access please click here.
 Residents should note that servers and other equipment such as wireless routers or hubs are not allowed.

 For enquiries relating to ResNet please contact the ResNet Help Desk on 024 7657 5000 or email helpdesk at warwick dot ac dot uk.

 A systems support service is available at the Service Point on main campus.
 This is free of charge to all students who live on the campus.
 Other students may purchase this service from the Service Point.
 To book an appointment at the Service Point please phone the Help Desk on 024 7657 5000 or visit the ITS Drop in Centre, first floor in the Library which is open Monday - Friday (except Bank Holidays) between 9am to 5pm.
 Please be advised that the drop-in centre closes for lunch each day between 1pm and 2pm.
 Opening times and availability may be subject to restrictions due to the coronavirus.

 The best way to report faults within your accommodation is through the Warwick Accommodation website.

-Please do not report power failures online, either speak to your Campus Cleaning Services Manager (not the domestic assistant) or contact Student Reception (Senate House) on 024 7652 2280 (from 08.00 until 20.00 hours).
+Please do not report power failures online, either speak to your Campus Cleaning Services Manager (not the domestic assistant) or contact the Student Services reception desk in Senate House on 024 7652 2280 (from 08.00 until 20.00 hours).
 In the case of an incident outside these times please contact Campus Security on 024 7652 2083.